Nonoalca

-The Nonoalca (Nahuatl for "mutes") were a group of people in Mesoamerica who played an important role in the Toltec culture.
-They are believed to have originally been from the southern gulf coast, and influenced by the Maya.
-They later adopted the Nahuatl language.
+The Nonoalca (Nahuatl for "mutes") or Nonoalca Chichimeca were a group of people in Mesoamerica who played an important role in the Toltec culture.
+According to Fernando de Alva Cortés Ixtlilxóchitl, they originated in Tlapallan/Huehuetlapallan (possibly located near Honduras or Coatzacoalcos) and subsequently migrated successively to Tuxtepec, Quiahuiztlan, Zacatlán, Papantla, Huejutla, Tulancingo, and finally Tula.
+Mexican archaeologist Wigberto Jiménez-Moreno identified them with metalworking Nahuas from the Teotihuacan civilization who had been culturally influenced by the Classic Veracruz culture after settling among following the decline of Teotihuacan.
+They may have been influenced by the Maya civilization.
 At Tula, they were the majority of the devotees of Quetzalcoatl, clashing with the devotees of Tezcatlipoca.

-After the fall of Tula, they moved south, settling in Izúcar de Matamoros, Zongolica, Tehuacán, Teotitlán de Flores Magón, and Coxcatlán.
+After the fall of Tula, they moved south, settling in Izúcar de Matamoros, Zongolica, Tehuacán, Teotitlán de Flores Magón, and Coxcatlán, guided by their legendary progenitor Xelhua.
 They were also present in Chalco and Xaltocan.
 Neighborhoods called Nonoalco existed in many cities in the Valley of Mexico, such as Tlatelolco, Tacubaya, Chiautla and Coatlinchan, and were likely home to Nonoalca.
-Some seem to have moved to Tabasco and the Laguna de Términos, later moving to Yucatan where they were associated with the cults of Chaac and Kukulkan.
-They are also sometimes postulated as the ancestors of the Pipil of Central America.

-Wigberto Jiménez Moreno proposed that the Nonoalca were "Mazatec-Popolocas, more or less Nahuatized" based on their location next to these peoples, and connected them to the civilization of Teotihuacan and the Olmeca-Xicallanca.
+Some seem to have moved to Tabasco and the Laguna de Términos, later moving to the Yucatán Peninsula where they were associated with the cults of Chaac and Kukulkan.
+They are also sometimes postulated as the ancestors of the Pipil of Central America, where multiple towns bear their name to this day (Santiago Nonualco, San Juan Nonualco, San Pedro Nonualco).
+The metalworkers from the gulf coast who the Lienzo de Jucutacato describes as settling in Jucutácato (now a district of Uruapan), Michoacán during the postclassic period may have been Nonoalca.
+Wigberto Jiménez Moreno proposed that the Nonoalca were "Mazatec-Popolocas, more or less Nahuatized" based on their location next to these peoples.
+Both Jiménez Moreno and Enrique Florescano connected the Nonoalca to the culture of Teotihuacan.

-The tribe's name was also given to a small sailing boat that was sailed across the Atlantic to Fenit harbour in Tralee Bay by Bill Verity.
+The name "Nonoalca" was also given to a small sailing boat that was sailed across the Atlantic to Fenit harbour in Tralee Bay by Bill Verity.